Carriage & Wagon Dept -

 See also the van's 2003 internal refurbishment.

 In 2016 a start was made in refurbishing the vehicle with the intention of having it available for use as a support vehicle for filming work, a role previously (and incongruously in train formations) taken by the Queen Mary goods brake.
-The work has seen a major overhaul of the doors and a cosmetic overhaul of the body, with some major renewal of parts as might be expected on an 80-year-old vehicle.
+The work saw a partial overhaul of the doors and a cosmetic overhaul of the body, with the roof patched and the periscopes overhauled.
+Subsequently major structural repairs at the south end of the vehicle in the summer and autumn of 2022 saw the floor and bodyside planking of half the vehicle renewed.

 Paint Colours:

-• The "stove fitted" orange was originally described as "Strong Orange" - the original paint is believed to have faded over a few years to yellow, which would explain why some contemporary reports refer to a yellow colour.
-The HMRS SR Livery register reports a paint sample supplied by Ashford: 0-004 BS 2660 (1955); on the Bluebell we use what appears, from comparisons of standards charts, to be the modern equivalent: 0860-Y50R Clementine BS 06E51.
+- The "stove fitted" orange was originally described as "Strong Orange" - the original paint is believed to have faded over a few years to yellow, which would explain why some contemporary reports refer to a yellow colour.
+The HMRS SR Livery register reports a paint sample supplied by Ashford: 0-004 BS 2660 (Marigold); on the Bluebell we use what appears as a faded version of the Marigold: 0860-Y50R Clementine BS 4800 06E51.
 As can be seen from the two photos, where the orange paint is actually the very same colour, the lighting conditions play a big part in the rendition of such colours!

 Built: 1937, underframe at Ashford, body at Eastleigh